ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Contrary to some other data models, RDF is not bound by a single serialization format.
 Triple statements (the data atoms of RDF) can be serialized in many ways, which leaves developers with a possibly tough decision: how should I serialize my [linked data](/what-is-linked-data)?

-To answer the title's question: _it depends_.
+## To answer the title's question: _it depends_

 Skip to the [TL;DR](#tldr) if you're feeling hasty.
-The order in which they appear is chronological / historical and does not reflect preference.
+The order in which they appear is **chronological / historical and does not reflect preference**.

 ## RDF/XML